Slavery in Merovingian Francia: Slavery transforms to serfdom

-Slavery was gradually phased out and replaced by serfdom in Francia, a process that begun in the 5th century and continued, but was not compleeted, during the Merovingian era.
+Slavery was gradually phased out and replaced by serfdom in Francia, a process that begun in the 5th century and continued, but was not completed, during the Merovingian era.

 In Roman Gaul, the land estates of the Roman country villas in Gaul had been worked by slave laborers called ancillae (sing. ancilla) or servi (sing. servus), who worked the land of the landowner, the dominus.

 When Roman rule in Gaul was replaced by the migrating Germanic tribes in settling in Gaul in the 5th century, the Roman villa estates started to transition to become feudal estates, and the transition of slavery to serfdom was a part of this.

 The slavery system was dependent upon a strong central power and legal enforcement, which was no longer possible in the Post Roman world, where an estate was now forced to be self-sufficient, and rely on cooperation.

 In order to keep their labor force and ensure their cooperation, the landowners started to manumit their slaves and give their former slaves, called coloni or servi casati, their own land, known as mansi, in exchange for working also on the landowner's own land, demesne.

 When the former slaves were given their own land, they could no longer be sold or bought as property, but was liberated and referred to as franci or coloni.

 As free peasants with their own land the former slave laborers were motivated to work better for the landowner; and when they were free to marry and leave their land as inheritance to their children, the labor force of the landowner started to reproduce itself instead of the landowner being responsible for supplying new laborers (via slave purchases).

 The method of freeing the slaves and giving them land in exchange for working duty on the landowners land, was seen as more efficient by the landowners, since the free laborers were motivated to work and did not have to be supervised; and while slavery was not abolished, the new labor method became so popular among the landowners that by the 7th century, the rural slave laborers had been almost completely replaced by free serf peasant laborers, and slavery reduced to urban house slaves.

-However, the transformation from rural slavery tro serfdom did not eradicate slavery, only marginalized it.
-Urban house slaves continued to be popular for centuries after the eradication of rural slavery, and was phased out in favor of free workers much slower, dissapearing earlier in the North and slower in the South.
+However, the transformation from rural slavery to serfdom did not eradicate slavery, only marginalized it.
+Urban house slaves continued to be popular for centuries after the eradication of rural slavery, and were phased out in favor of free workers much slower, disappearing earlier in the North and slower in the South.